HERE’S WHAT YOU NEED TO KNOW ABOUT ASYLUM PETITIONS IN THE U.S.

-Political Asylum is a protection mechanism some nations offer to people who have left their home countries as a political refugee.
-The United States offers two types of asylum, affirmative and defensive.
+In the United States you can apply for two types of asylum, affirmative or defensive.
 In both cases, the applicant’s eligibility will have to be determined by immigration authorities.

 To apply for Affirmative Asylum, you need to be physically present in the United States.
 Regardless of how you entered the country or your current immigration status, you can apply if you meet the eligibility criteria.